Non-Embedding Theorems of Nilpotent Lie groups and Sub-Riemannian Manifolds: Cheeger energy and Sobolev space on metric measure spaces

-\begin{lemma} Let $(M,\Delta,g)$ be a regular sub-Riemannian manifold with measure $m$ induced by Riemannian volume $V$.
-Suppose $(M,d,m)$ satisfies curvature-dimension condition $CD(K,N)$ with $N>1$, where $d$ is the Carnot-Caratheodory metric.
-Then the metric measure space $(M,d,m)$ is a $RCD(K,N)$ space. \end{lemma}
+\begin{theorem} Let $(M,\Delta,g)$ be a regular sub-Riemannian manifold with measure $m$ induced by Riemannian volume and Carnot-Carath\'{e}odory distance $d$.
+Then the two spaces $W^{1,2}(M,d,m)$ and $W_{H}^{1,2}(M,m)$ (Def. \ref{defhg}) coincide.
+So $(M,d,m)$ is an infinitesimally Hilbert space. \end{theorem}

-\begin{proof} Firstly, $(M,d)$ is a separable metric space, and $m$ is a Radon measure on $M$.
-Secondly, the Horizontal Sobolev space $W_{H}^{1,2}(M)$ with norm